Loading...

 Check Your Documents: Review your HOA's governing documents to understand what debts (assessments, fines, etc.) trigger lien and foreclosure rights.
 Many communities have strict limitations.
 A lien that's not properly authorized in the documents is invalid.

-If an HOA hearing goes against you, you have multiple avenues to challenge the decision: DCA appeals, judicial review, and court litigation.
+If an HOA hearing goes against you, you have multiple avenues to challenge the decision: your association's dispute-resolution (ADR) procedure, judicial review, and court litigation.

 You may appeal a hearing decision to New Jersey court if: